shasheeshrane/BikeSharingBoomBikes/README.md

-# BikeSharingBoomBikes
+# BikeSharingBoomBikes - Linear Regression Assignment
-This Repository has been Created for Assignment Submission for Bike Sharing - Upgrad

-# LendingClubCaseStudy
-This is being submitted as an assignment in Module 1 - Study Group
+This is being submitted as an assignment in Module 3 - Machine Learning1 - By Shasheesh Rane from AI-ML-C36

 ## STUDY GROUP DETAILS: